ExecThTs/ft-misc-utils/README.md

 - These scripts usually run most comfortably in a Linux shell but will work in any environment that can run a Lua/Ruby interpreter.

-- FTM/0CC module reader/writer scripts require [this](https://github.com/HertzDevil/luaFTM) fairly incomplete Lua library I made.
+- FTM/0CC module reader/writer scripts require [this](https://github.com/HertzDevil/luaFTM) fairly incomplete Lua library [HertzDevil](https://github.com/HertzDevil) made.
 (The folder must be put into the `Modules/` folder.)

 - For Lua scripts, the installation of [LuaRocks](https://github.com/luarocks/luarocks) ([installation instructions](https://github.com/luarocks/luarocks/wiki/Installation-instructions-for-Unix)) is highly recommended, along with the following packages: